qmk/qmk_firmware/docs/custom_matrix.md

 ## 'lite'

 Provides a default implementation for various scanning functions, reducing the boilerplate code when implementing custom matrix.
-To configure it, add this to your rules.mk:
+To configure it, add this to your `rules.mk`:

 ```make
 CUSTOM_MATRIX = lite
 ```

-And implement the following functions:
+And implement the following functions in a `matrix.c` file in your keyboard folder:

 ```c
 void matrix_init_custom(void) {